WhatsApp/erlt/experiments/eep-type-hints.md

 One use case is intentionally widening the return type of a function.

-Dialyzer currently rejects code in the patter match below, because regardless of the value of the ?ENV macro, at least one of the cases won't match:
+Dialyzer currently rejects code in the pattern match below, because regardless of the value of the ?ENV macro, at least one of the cases won't match:

 ```erl
 environment() ->